Dr-Haas/Web/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-MyMoviz first website with react :
+MyMoviz first app with React :

 - composante and JSX
 - reactstrap